Streaming dictionary matching with mismatches

+\begin{theorem}[{\cite[Theorem 2]{GP17}}] Given a dictionary of $d$ patterns $P_1, P_2, \ldots, P_d$ of lengths at most $n$ and a text $T$ of length $\Oh(n)$ over an alphabet of size $n^{\Oh(1)}$.
+There exists a randomised streaming algorithm for the dictionary matching problem that uses $\Oh(d \log n)$ space and $\Ooh(1)$ time per letter of the text.
+At each time moment, the algorithm outputs the longest occurrence of a dictionary pattern that is a suffix of the current text.
+The algorithm has one-sided error and its answers are correct with high probability. \end{theorem}

-Using this reduction, we show a streaming algorithm that uses $\Ooh(k^3 d)$ space and processes each character of the text in $\Ooh(k^2 \log \log (m+d) )$ time.
-On request, the algorithm can tell in $\Ooh(k^2)$ time if there is a $k$-mismatch occurrence of a pattern $P_i$ that ends at the current position of text.
-During the preprocessing step, for each pair of primes $q \in Q, r \in R$, we build a compact trie on the reverses of the subpatterns $(P_i)^\ell_{q,r}$.
-Furthermore, we preprocess each trie (using a depth-first traversal) to be able to tell in $\Oh(1)$ time if the reverse of the subpattern $(P_i)^\ell_{q,r}$ is a prefix of the reverse of the subpattern $(P_{i'})^{\ell'}_{q,r}$.
+\begin{corollary} Given a dictionary of $d$ patterns $P_1, P_2, \ldots, P_d$ of lengths at most $n$ and a text $T$ of length $\Oh(n)$.
+There is a randomised streaming algorithm that uses $\Ooh(k^2 d)$ space and processes each letter of the text in~$\Ooh(1)$ time.
+On demand, the algorithm can tell in~$\Ooh(k)$ time if there is a $k$-mismatch occurrence of a pattern $P_i$ that ends at the current position of text.
+The algorithm has two-sided error and its answers are correct with high probability. \end{corollary} \begin{proof} During the preprocessing step, we build two compact tries.
+The first trie contains the reverses of all subpatterns $(P_i)^\ell_{r}$, where $r \in R, 1 \le \ell \le r$, and the second one the reverses of all subpatterns $(P_i)^\ell_{r,q}$, where $r \in R, q \in Q, 1 \le \ell \le q \cdot r$.
+Furthermore, we traverse the tries in the depth-first order and memorise, for each node, the first and the last time when we see it.
+This allows us to tell in $\Oh(1)$ time if the reverse of one subpattern is a prefix of the reverse of another subpattern.
+(Recall that the preprocessing time is not accounted for in the time complexity.)